Locations:

 Both SNP frequencies and linkage between SNPs differ by ancestry.
 Current PRSs are only available for women of European ancestry, because they would overestimate breast cancer risk in women of non-European ancestries and are less effective at distinguishing between high-risk and low-risk women.

 Principle component analysis and clustering analysis show that the three major source ancestries in the United States are European, African and East Asian.
-While there are multiple subclusters within those groups, combined they reasonably represent most of U.S. human genetic diversity, Dr. Pederson says.

 A total of 56 ancestral SNPs were weighted to quantify the contribution of those three ancestries in a given subject.
-The 93 breast cancer SNPs were the strongest for predicting breast cancer across diverse ancestries.
+The 93 breast cancer SNPs were the strongest for predicting breast cancer across disparate ancestries.
 The PRS created for an individual woman is the sum of ancestry-specific PRSs weighted according to her ancestral genetic composition, creating a PRS for all ancestries.

 Weighting was based on data from 31,126 self-reported Black women referred for hereditary cancer genetic testing, published data from the Asian Breast Cancer Consortium and data from 24,259 self-reported white/non-Hispanic hereditary cancer testing patients as well as a meta-analysis of the GWAS literature.
 The weight of one protective SNP was estimated from 9,322 self-reported Hispanic patients.

 The PRS for all ancestries was developed in 189,230 women and validated independently in 89,126 additional women.
-In the validation cohort, about 23% of women had breast cancer in both groups, and 30.5% in each group had a first degree relative with breast cancer.
+In the validation cohort, about 23% of women had breast cancer in both groups, and 30.5% in each group had a first-degree relative with breast cancer.
 In both groups about two-thirds were self-reported white, 10 to 12% Black and 2% Asian.

 Advertisement